drhsqlite/fossil-mirror/www/gitusers.md

 Bash][gbash], since neither of the stock OS command shells have a command interpolation feature needed to run that horrid command.

+By the way, congratulations, you just created a [detached head][gdh] along with all of its attendant risks.
+There’s no such state in Fossil due to its robust commit history indexing.

-(By the way, if you think the bit about “a commit from 2019-12-15” in my little story above is made up, try `git rev-parse master@{2020-04-12}` on [Git’s own repository][gitgh]: it gives [this commit][grpgh]!
-Oddly, GitHub shows the date we asked for, unlike the `git show` command above.
+If you think the bit about “a commit from 2019-12-15” in my little story above is made up, try `git rev-parse master@{2020-04-12}` on [Git’s own repository][gitgh]: it gives [this commit][grpgh]!
+Though GitHub shows the date we asked for, the `git show` command above gives the confusing result referenced in the story.
-It’s success, of a sort, though it leaves us wondering why there’s a discrepancy.)
+This fixup within GitHub is success, of a sort, though it leaves us wondering why there’s a discrepancy.

 But hark!
 The same Stack Overflow answer gives a much simpler alternative based on Git’s [`rev-parse` feature][grp]: